-6. Qualification(s)
+6.Qualification(s)

-- A Type-1 High School Teaching License (industry) (Students can obtain the Type-1 High School Teaching License (industry) at the time of graduation, if they complete the "Vocational Guidance", prescribed "Liberal Arts Education Subjects" and "Specialized Education subjects") - Safety Supervisors (The graduates of the School of Engineering with at least two-year practical experience of industrial safety qualify.)

-Boiler Handling Supervisors (Graduates of Faculty of Engineering who successfully studied subjects related to boilers at the university, and who have received at least one year or two years of on-the-job training for handling boilers after graduation can take the license examination for class-1 boiler experts, or license examination for special class boiler experts, respectively.)

-- Hazardous Materials Engineers (Graduates of this Program who have at least six months' practical experience after graduation can take the class A hazardous materials engineer's qualification examination.) - Poisonous Substances Handling Supervisors (All graduates of this Program qualify.)
+- A Type-1 High School Teaching License (industry) (Students can obtain the Type-1 High School Teaching License (industry) at the time of graduation, if they complete the "Vocational Guidance", prescribed "Liberal Arts Education Subjects" and "Specialized Education subjects") - Safety Supervisors (The graduates of the School of Engineering with at least three-year practical experience of industrial safety) - Boiler Handling Supervisors (Graduates of Faculty of Engineering who successfully studied subjects related to boilers at the university, and who have received at least one year or two years of on-the-job training for handling boilers after graduation can take the license examination for class-1 boiler experts, or license examination for special class boiler experts, respectively.) - Hazardous Materials Engineers (Graduates of this Program who have at least six months' practical experience after graduation can take the class A hazardous materials engineer's qualification examination.) - · Poisonous Substances Handling Supervisors (All graduates of this Program qualify.) - Educational personnel certification (Science) is awarded to the student who earns the required credits.(%Now applying)

-7. Class subjects and class content
+7.Class subjects and class content

-- See the Table of Registration Standards on Attached Sheet 1 for class subjects. - See the syllabus announced in each fiscal year for class contents. - 8.
-Academic achievements
+- \ See the Table of Registration Standards on Attached Sheet 1 for class subjects. - \ See the syllabus announced in each fiscal year for class contents.